folio-org/eureka-setup/eureka-cli/README.md

 eureka-cli listModules -m mod-orders

 # For only modules in a profile
-eureka-cli listModules -M module
+eureka-cli listModules -y module

 # For only sidecars in a profile
-eureka-cli listModules -M sidecar
+eureka-cli listModules -y sidecar

 # For only management modules
-eureka-cli listModules -M management
+eureka-cli listModules -y management

 # Using all modules for all profiles including mgr-*
 eureka-cli listModules -a